easttennesseecc-star/Q-Top-Dog-IDE/COMPETITIVE_ANALYSIS_EXECUTIVE_SUMMARY.md

 ### Truth #1: Product Matters Less Than You Think

 **What Developers Say:**
-> "Q-IDE has better features and is cheaper!"
+> "Top Dog has better features and is cheaper!"

 **What Enterprises Say:**
 > "Is GitHub reliable?
 Yes?
 Then GitHub."